-Inventories decreased approximately \$3.0 million from March 31, 2009 to March 31, 2010 as we worked through higher inventory levels on-hand as of March 31, 2009, which were partially due to the introduction of new Roadway Sensors products and the acquisition of various components that were discontinued by the manufacturer.
-During the current fiscal year, we have also focused on reducing our inventory purchases to reflect the overall reduction in our net sales and the ongoing economic slowdown.
+Our inventories increased approximately \$953,000, or 35%, from March 31, 2010 to March 31, 2011 as we have built up certain inventories on hand to meet anticipated increases in our product net sales in both Roadway Sensors and Vehicle Sensors.
 In the future, our inventory levels are likely to continue to be determined based upon, among other factors, the level of purchase orders we receive from our customers, the stage at which our products are in their respective product life cycles, and competitive situations in the marketplace.
-We attempt to balance such considerations against risk of obsolescence or potentially excess inventory levels.
+We attempt to balance such considerations against risk of obsolescence and potentially excess inventory levels.